- Home

 - Sexual issues

-- Issues within the family e.g. trouble accepting that one partner has a child from another relationship.
+- Issues within the family, for example, trouble accepting that one partner has a child from another relationship.

 - Financial issues

-Even if a Relationship Counsellor has strong opinions about how one or both of the people in the couple are behaving, they cannot express these or side with either party.
+Even if a relationship counsellor has strong opinions about how one or both of the people in the couple are behaving, they can’t express these or side with either party.
 Instead, they must support and facilitate a couple’s communication whilst remaining neutral.

-During couple’s counselling sessions, a Relationship Counsellor might:
+During a couple’s counselling sessions, a relationship counsellor might…

-- Encourage both people in a couple to talk to one another openly about how they are feeling.
+- Encourage both people in a couple to talk to one another openly about how they’re feeling.

 - Listen to and empathise with couples in an unbiased manner.